lee-chaeeun/anom_app/README.md

-## Containerized Anomaly Detection on Time Series Visualized on Flask Web Server
+## Containerized Anomaly Detection on Time Series Visualized on Web Server
 The goal of this repository is to real-time visualize results of multivariate time-series anomaly detection algorithms discussed in the paper on a python flask web server and to deploy the server in a docker container.

 ***Repository is still in production***